Knowledge argument: The neural basis of qualia

 They explain further: "Which of these three possible outcomes will actually occur?
 We believe we've learned the answer from a colorblind synesthete subject.
 Much like the theoretical Mary, our colorblind synesthete volunteer cannot see certain hues, because of deficient color receptors.
 However, when he looks at numbers, his synesthesia enables him to experience colors in his mind that he has never seen in the real world.
 He calls these "Martian colors."
 The fact that color cells (and corresponding colors) can activate in his brain helps us answer the philosophical question: we suggest that the same thing will happen to Mary."

-Ramachandran and Hubbard's contribution is in terms of exploring "the neural basis of qualia" by "using pre-existing, stable differences in the conscious experiences of people who experience synaesthesia compared with those who do not" but, they note that "this still doesn't explain why these particular events are qualia laden and others are not (Chalmers' 'hard problem') but at least it narrows the scope of the problem" (p.
+Ramachandran and Hubbard's contribution is in terms of exploring "the neural basis of qualia" by "using pre-existing, stable differences in the conscious experiences of people who experience synaesthesia compared with those who do not" but, they note that "this still doesn't explain why these particular events are qualia laden and others are not (Chalmers' "hard problem") but at least it narrows the scope of the problem" (p.
 25).

-Dualist responses
+Dualist responses and Jackson's reconsideration of the argument

-Jackson's argument is meant to support dualism, the view that at least some aspects of the mind are non-physical.
-Nida-Rümelin contends that, because dualism is relatively unpopular among contemporary philosophers, there are not many examples of dualist responses to the knowledge argument; nevertheless, she points out that there are some prominent examples of dualists responding to the Knowledge Argument worth noting.
+Jackson's argument is meant to support mind–body dualism, the view that the mind, or at least some aspects of the mind, are non-physical.
+Nida-Rümelin contends that, because mind–body dualism is relatively unpopular among contemporary philosophers, and there are also not many examples of dualist responses to the knowledge argument; nevertheless, she points out that there are some prominent examples of dualists responding to the Knowledge Argument worth noting.

-Jackson himself went on to reject epiphenomenalism, and dualism altogether.
-He argues that, because when Mary first sees red, she says "wow", it must be Mary's qualia that causes her to say "wow".
+Jackson himself went on to reject epiphenomenalism and mind–body dualism altogether.
+He argues that, because when Mary first sees red, she says "Wow!", it must be Mary's qualia that causes her to say "Wow!".
 This contradicts epiphenomenalism because it involves a conscious state causing an overt speech behavior.
 Since the Mary's room thought experiment seems to create this contradiction, there must be something wrong with it.
 Jackson now believes that the physicalist approach (from a perspective of indirect realism) provides the better explanation.
 In contrast to epiphenomenalism, Jackson says that the experience of red is entirely contained in the brain, and the experience immediately causes further changes in the brain (e.g. creating memories).
 This is more consilient with neuroscience's understanding of color vision.
 Jackson suggests that Mary is simply discovering a new way for her brain to represent qualities that exist in the world.
 In a similar argument, philosopher Philip Pettit likens the case of Mary to patients with akinetopsia, the inability to perceive the motion of objects.
 If someone were raised in a stroboscopic room and subsequently 'cured' of the akinetopsia, they would not be surprised to discover any new facts about the world (they do, in fact, know that objects move).
 Instead, their surprise would come from their brain now allowing them to see this motion.